 - 1. Dispute resolution may be initiated within CMER or the Policy Committee. - 2.
-The dispute resolution process can be initiated when If CMER or the Policy Committee fails to reach consensus on an issue and that failure of agreement prevents a project or a recommendation from moving forward to the next step, participants will have their issues addressed by the dispute resolution process in WAC 222-12-045(2)(h).
-When a CMER or Policy Committee- member feels that ordinary discussion and debate of an issue has been exhausted without satisfactory resolution they may initiate dispute resolution. - 3.
+If CMER or the Policy Committee fails to reach consensus on an issue and that failure of agreement prevents a project or a recommendation from moving forward to the next step, participants will have their issues addressed by the dispute resolution process in WAC 222-12-045(2)(h).
+When a CMER or Policy Committee member feels that ordinary discussion and debate of an issue has been exhausted without satisfactory resolution they may initiate dispute resolution. - 3.
 A Board approved CMER member or Policy Committee caucus can initiate dispute resolution by making a formal request to the co-chairs of these respective committees.
 If the request for dispute resolution is on the advance agenda of a meeting and is requested at the meeting with a written or verbal statement sufficient to clarify the nature of the dispute, this meeting date will constitute initiation of dispute resolution.
 If there is disagreement over the framing of the issue by the member initiating dispute resolution or other members, the disputants, along with the chair/co-chairs of the responsible committee, in consultation with the Administrator, will further clarify the dispute and agree on the issue in writing within 30 days (See figure 3, Policy Decision-Making Process for Non-CMER Proposal).
 If the request for dispute resolution is not on the advance agenda of the meeting, initiation of formal dispute resolution can occur at the next regularly scheduled or special meeting of the respective committee.
-The initiation of dispute resolution should be documented recorded in the committee meeting minutes. - 4.
+The initiation of dispute resolution is documented . - 4.
 The CMER or Policy Committee co-chairs should immediately inform all committee members that formal dispute resolution has been initiated.